haidee09/DrivingApp-docs/doc/adminManual/deployment.md

 #### General Requirements

 - **Git Version Control Software**, you can check the Git documentation in the following [link](https://git-scm.com/).
-- **Execution environment Node.js**, you can check the installation documentation in the following [link](https://nodejs.org/en/download/).
+- **Runtime environment Node.js**, you can check the installation documentation in the following [link](https://nodejs.org/en/download/).
 - **Package manager npm or yarn**, you can check the npm documentation [here](https://docs.npmjs.com/) and the documentation of yarn [here](https://yarnpkg.com/en/docs).
 - **MariaDB database manager system** version 10.4, visit the following [link](https://mariadb.org/download/) to install MariaDB.
 - **FIWARE Orion ContextBroker** in a version higher than 1.15.1, you can check the official documentation in the following [link](https://fiware-orion.readthedocs.io/en/master/).